 Back in 1877, Thomas Edison was the first one who invented the sound reproducing device in a metal cylinder form.
-Vinyl records are also known as “gramophone” and still to this day is counted as a bougie style of music listening.
+Vinyl record players are also known as “gramophone” and still to this day is counted as a bougie style of music listening.

 Vinyl is considered the most sophisticated and classical form of music entertainment.
 The question is how does this thing work?